alexellis/expressjs-k8s/README.md

 # Express.js Docker example

+Example to show how to build a microservice with Node.js and Express.js with instructions for: [OpenFaaS](https://github.com/openfaas/faas), Docker and Kubernetes

-Example for k33g (Philippe Charrière) from GitLab on how to deploy a microservice to [OpenFaaS](https://github.com/openfaas/faas).
+> Created for k33g (Philippe Charrière) from GitLab

 ## Run it with [OpenFaaS](https://github.com/openfaas/faas) and PLONK